DESIHIGH/desihigh.github.io/dev/style.md

   - [ ] Confirmation message to be displayed after successful form submission.
   - [ ] Add backend form processing to handle form submissions and send emails.
 - Fancy stuff:
-  - Move hardcoded links to a config file (forum, ?)
+  - Move regular hardcoded links to a config file (forum, ?)
-  - Search bar
-  - Dark mode toggle (not optimal)
+  - Add an evaluation form ?
+(Would need backend and anonymous identification to avoid spam --> Google forms allow this)

 # Style guide for DESI High Notebooks